What is being tested?

 Toxoplasmosis testing is performed in order to detect and diagnose a current or past Toxoplasma gondii infection.
 T. gondii is a microscopic that infects cats and can be found in the soil.
 In most healthy humans, the infection either causes no symptoms or results in a mild flu-like illness.
 When a pregnant woman becomes infected, however, and passes it to her unborn child, or a person with a weakened immune system becomes infected, the microorganism can cause severe complications.

 T. gondii infection is relatively common and the vast majority of people do not have symptoms when they acquire it.
-In Australia, 20-40% of women of child bearing age have evidence of previous infection.
+In Australia, 20-40 per cent of women of child bearing age have evidence of previous infection.
 The infection can be acquired by ingesting contaminated food or water, especially eating raw or undercooked meat, by handling contaminated cat litter, by transmission from mother-to-child, and rarely may be transmitted during an organ transplantation or blood transfusion.

 A definitive host is an animal in which all stages of a parasites lifecycle occur.
 The definitive host for T. gondii is wild and domestic cats.
 When cats become infected by eating infected birds, rodents, or contaminated raw meat, T. gondii replicates and forms eggs encased in protective coverings (oocysts).
 During an active infection, millions of microscopic oocysts may be released for several weeks into the cat's stool.
 The oocysts become infective within a couple of days and can remain viable for several months.
 In all other hosts, including humans, T. gondii only goes through a limited portion of its lifecycle and then forms inactive cysts in the muscles, brain, and eyes.
 The host's immune system keeps these cysts dormant and protects the body against further infection.
 The dormant stage can persist throughout the host's life, unless the immune system becomes compromised.